secretagentj5/VerdantFocus/README.md

 ## Usage

-[Explain how to use your application.
-Provide clear steps or examples.]
+VerdantFocus provides a simple interface to manage your focus sessions and tasks.
+Use the Pomodoro timer to set dedicated work intervals followed by short or long breaks.
+Add your tasks to the list and mark them as complete as you work through them during your focus sessions.
+The dashboard provides insights into your productivity over time.

 ## Contributing

 We welcome contributions to VerdantFocus!
-Please see our [CONTRIBUTING.md](link/to/CONTRIBUTING.md) file for details on how to contribute.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute.

 ## License

-This project is licensed under the [Specify your license, e.g., MIT License] - see the [LICENSE](link/to/LICENSE) file for details.
+This project is licensed under a custom license that prevents commercial use and unauthorized copying of the code.
+For more information, see the [LICENSE.md](LICENSE.md) file.

 ## Visuals

-[This is where you would add screenshots or GIFs of your application.
-You'll need to create these visuals yourself and upload them to a service like GitHub or Imgur, and then link to them here.]

 <img width="1202" height="953" alt="image" src="https://github.com/user-attachments/assets/772fdfde-593b-48a3-85df-311fd99a9376" />

 ## Contact

-If you have any questions or suggestions, feel free to open an issue on GitHub or contact us at [your email address].
+If you have any questions or suggestions, feel free to open an issue on GitHub or contact us.